lightning/bolts/02-peer-protocol.md

 This message describes the outpoint which the funder has created for the initial commitment transactions.
-After receiving the peer's signature, it will broadcast the funding transaction.
+After receiving the peer's signature via `funding_signed`, it will broadcast the funding transaction.

 1. type: 34 (`funding_created`)
 2. data: